How to Create an Escape Room: Tips from the NWO Team

 After finding a suitable space, select an interesting theme that will intrigue and excite your guests.
 The beauty of escape rooms is the variety of themes that you can apply to each room: horror, comedy, fantasy or historical – go for whatever interests you!

-Top tip: a good idea for escape room newcomers would be to select a theme that derives from a beloved film franchise, such as Harry Potter.
+Top tip: A good idea for newcomers to escape rooms would be to choose a mystery or adventure theme.
 This way, you’ll have an excellent template to get ideas from.
-Escape rooms that use the witchcraft and wizardry theme can be found all around the world!
+Or take an idea from a favourite movie plot.
 Also, it’s important to check the availability of props and decorations before making your final decision.
 You don’t want to settle on a theme only to be left with an empty room!

 Escape rooms are usually one hour long; however, as this is your first game, aim for 30 minutes.
 You’re less likely to feel overwhelmed or overburdened in what is a new realm, instead you can focus on crafting a smaller number of high-quality puzzles and riddles, and it will be easier to keep your guests entertained.

 It goes without saying that the storyline should be relevant to the selected theme.
 For example, if you have decided on a Harry mystery themed escape room, the storyline could go along the lines of this, taken from system_db: